Califano v. Goldfarb: Justice Stevens’ concurrence

 Justice Stevens wrote in concurrence with the majority.
 Rejecting that the rationale behind the statutory scheme was justifiably based on administrative convenience or based on a 'policy of cushioning the financial impact of spousal loss upon the sex for which that loss imposes a disproportionately heavy burden,' he concurs with the Court's judgment as to the lack of justification for the disparate treatment of genders, but is "persuaded that the relevant discrimination in this case is against surviving male spouses, rather than against deceased female wage earners."

 Justice Rehnquist's Dissent

 In his dissent, which was joined by Chief Justice Burger, Justice Stewart and Justice Blackmun, Rehnquist disagreed that the classification was discriminatory.
 Rehnquist argued that Congress' purpose in adopting these provisions for dependency was "to avoid the burden and expense of specific case-by-case determination in the large number of cases where dependency is objectively probable."
 Because of the likelihood that a widow would be dependent on her husband, and not the other way around, Rehnquist argued that such a justifiably rational basis is permissible under the Fifth Amendment for the purpose of aiding administrative functions.

 Implications

 This ruling required an amendment to the Social Security Act in order to eliminate the burden of proof for widowers.
 The new language provided equal protection for both genders.
+The Congress swiftly enacted such an amendment in 1977, while restricting benefits for claimants (like Goldfarb) who got a pension based on noncovered employment, though it subsequently modified the pension offset and delayed actual implementation until 1983.